Q: What can I do with a Chicana/o and Latina/o Studies degree?

 Some of our recent graduates have worked in finance, urban planning, K-12 education and policy, law, community organizing, museums and arts institutions, library science and public administration.

-Chicana/o and Latina/o Studies training develops portable skills that employers value and will give you an edge:
+Chicana/o and Latina/o Studies training develops transferable skills that employers value and will give you an edge:

 - Cross-cultural understanding